Key West Intermezzo (I Saw You First)

 "Key West Intermezzo (I Saw You First)" is a song by American rock musician John Mellencamp.
 It was released as the first single from his 14th studio album, Mr. Happy Go Lucky (1996), and peaked at number 14 on the US Billboard Hot 100, making it his final top-40 hit in the US.
-In Australia and New Zealand, the song became Mellencamp's final hit in both countries, reaching number 21 in Australia and number 35 in New Zealand.
-In Canada, it gave Mellencamp his fourth number-one single on the RPM Top Singles chart, staying at number one for five weeks.
+In Canada, it gave Mellencamp his fourth number-one single on the RPM 100 Hit Tracks chart, staying at number one for five weeks.
+It additionally reached the top 40 in Australia and New Zealand.
 The song's music video features American actor Matthew McConaughey.